Don Lemon: CNN (2006−2023)

-During testimony of Jussie Smollett on December 6, 2021, he said that he was in contact with Lemon during the early part of a police investigation into an alleged hate crime attack.
-While testifying under oath, Smollett claimed Lemon sent a text that the Chicago Police Department had doubts about his account of what transpired.
-Lemon has received criticism for not mentioning his role in the case when he reported on the trial late in the evening on December 6.

-In February 2022, it was announced that he would be hosting a talk show for CNN's then-forthcoming streaming service CNN+ called The Don Lemon Show.
-However, only two episodes managed to be released in the service's sole month of operation in April 2022, before shutting down.
+In February 2022, CNN announced Lemon would be hosting a talk show for CNN's then-forthcoming streaming service CNN+ called The Don Lemon Show.
+Two episodes were released in the service's sole month of operation in April 2022.

-On September 15, 2022, it was announced that Lemon will co-anchor a new CNN morning show with Kaitlan Collins and Poppy Harlow later in the year.
-On October 12, 2022, it was announced that the morning show will be named CNN This Morning.
+On September 15, 2022, it was announced that Lemon would co-anchor a new CNN morning show with Kaitlan Collins and Poppy Harlow later in the year.
+On October 12, 2022, it was announced that the morning show would be named CNN This Morning.
+Lemon's tenure on the show ended with his April 2023 firing.

+Political commentary

+Lemon's outspoken criticism of Donald Trump made him a target of the president.
+In January 2018, after Trump controversially referred to countries such as El Salvador, Haiti, and Honduras as "shitholes" during a meeting on immigration, Lemon opened CNN Tonight with a proclamation that "The president of the United States is racist.
+A lot of us already knew that."
+In March 2016, Lemon was interviewing Omarosa Newman and Kellyanne Conway about the Republican presidential primary.
+Lemon cut to a commercial break after calling for Newman's microphone to be turned off because she did not want to begin the interview with his original question about a tweet comparing the physical appearances of Trump's wife and US Senator Ted Cruz's wife, which Trump had retweeted.